-Every COPV shall be subjected to visual and other non-destructive inspection (NDI), per the inspection plan of Section 4.5.1, to establish the initial condition of the fabricated vessel.
+Every COPV shall be subjected to visual and other non-destructive inspection (NDI), per the inspection plan of Section 4.5.1, to establish the initial and post-proof condition of the fabricated vessel.
 The inspection shall include a volumetric and surface inspection by the selected NDI techniques.